 Ten – Padi – Hattu

 Sing – Paadu – Haadu

 The Telugu alphabets consist of 60 symbols – 41 consonants, 16 vowels, and 3 vowel modifiers.
 You can refer the list the below-mentioned chart:

 To summarize, Telugu is used in the neighboring states of India such as Karnataka, Tamil Nadu, Chhattisgarh, Orissa, West Bengal, Jharkhand, and Maharashtra.
 In some parts of Kharagpur and in countries like Australia, Bahrain, Canada, Fiji, Ireland, Malaysia, New Zealand, Singapore, United Kingdom, United Arab Emirates.

-Read also Malayalam Language.
+Read also Bengali Language.